Nexis-Network/homepage/content/docs/guides/stepzen.md

 }
 ```

-This GraphQL query is translated to the following SQL query, which is run on the Exzo Network Postgres database.
+This GraphQL query is translated to the following SQL query, which is run on the Nexis Network Postgres database.

 ```sql
 SELECT name, email FROM public.customer WHERE id = $1
 ```

-And together with the previous query, it is translated to the following SQL query for the Exzo Network Postgres database:
+And together with the previous query, it is translated to the following SQL query for the Nexis Network Postgres database:

 ```sql
 SELECT id, shippingcost, customerid FROM public.order SELECT name, email FROM public.customer WHERE id = $1
 ```

-StepZen reuses SQL queries or merges queries when possible to retrieve data from the Exzo Network database more efficiently.
+StepZen reuses SQL queries or merges queries when possible to retrieve data from the Nexis Network database more efficiently.
 For example, if you request the `customer` field for multiple orders, StepZen only executes the `getCustomer` query once for every recurring value of `customerid`.

 <Admonition type="note">
-In addition to having StepZen generate the query that is sent to the Exzo Network database, you can also define a raw query in the GraphQL schema.
+In addition to having StepZen generate the query that is sent to the Nexis Network database, you can also define a raw query in the GraphQL schema.
 Defining a raw query is useful when you want to query data from multiple tables or when you want to use a more complex query.
 You can find an example in the `getOrderUsingCustomerid` query in the `postgresql/index.graphql` file.
 </Admonition>

 ## Conclusion

-In this guide, you have learned how to generate a GraphQL API from a Exzo Network database.
+In this guide, you have learned how to generate a GraphQL API from a Nexis Network database.
 You have used StepZen, which offers GraphQL-as-a-Service and a CLI to generate GraphQL APIs from data sources such as databases and REST APIs.
-Using StepZen, you can quickly generate a GraphQL API from a Exzo Network database and use it to query data from the database.
-You also looked at how StepZen translates queries to the GraphQL API into SQL queries that run on your Exzo Network database.
+Using StepZen, you can quickly generate a GraphQL API from a Nexis Network database and use it to query data from the database.
+You also looked at how StepZen translates queries to the GraphQL API into SQL queries that run on your Nexis Network database.

 You can find the complete code example [here](https://github.com/stepzen-dev/examples).